Configuring Vim right

 set listchars=tab:>-,trail:·,eol:$ nmap <silent> <leader>s :set nolist!<CR>

-By default whitespace will be hidden, but now it can be toggled with
+By default whitespace will be hidden, but now you can toggle with

 - Stifle many interruptive prompts